apache/airflow/docs/apache-airflow-providers-samba/transfer/gcs_to_samba.rst

 Operator
 ^^^^^^^^

-Transfer files between Google Storage and Sambe is performed with the :class:`~airflow.providers.samba.transfers.gcs_to_samba.GCSToSambaOperator` operator.
+Transfer files between Google Storage and Samba is performed with the :class:`~airflow.providers.samba.transfers.gcs_to_samba.GCSToSambaOperator` operator.

 Use :ref:`Jinja templating <concepts:jinja-templating>` with